astralfrontier/chaosfrontier-org-wiki/characters/guardian-ghost.md

 <!-- SUBTITLE: A fourth-generation Mystery Man -->

 # Background
 Great-grandson of "The Shadow", with the powers but lacking with the guidance to use them.
+Issues to hit:

+* Is it really okay to just go bust bad guys on the orders of a mysterious Voice? (independence vs. authority)
+* Is there a place for an old-timey legacy like this in the modern world? (taking corny old tropes seriously)
+* What is a parent's responsibility to a child, vs. a super's responsibility to use their powers for good?

 ### Who are you?